Comprehensive Parkinson’s Care Program

 Parkinson’s Home Care services, in order to be truly effective, require coordination and collaboration among a variety of specialties.
 The reason this coordination is so important is there are a variety of symptoms that may need to be managed through both medicine but also exercise and diet.

-All of these methods can impact Parkinson’s symptoms in a variety of ways, as well as other symptoms that may not be related to Parkinson’s.
+All of these methods can impact Parkinson’s Disease symptoms in a variety of ways, as well as other symptoms that may not be related to Parkinson’s Disease.

 Broad Street incorporates the collective treatment plans from all of the specialists into your daily routine.
 Not to overwhelm, but to simplify and encourage.